Qwen 3 review: Alibaba's coding-capable open model

 The review pegs the context window at 128K tokens, the smallest in its survey, and argues that while that's fine for a single document, it limits codebase analysis, large-document review and retrieval-augmented work that benefits from more room.

 Here the published record disagrees outright.
-Alibaba's own Qwen3 documentation puts the native context at 256K tokens, with extension up to around a million.
+Alibaba's own Qwen3 documentation puts the native context at 256K tokens, with extension up to around a million (opens in a new tab).
 So the "128K limitation" looks like a fabricated weakness rather than a real one.
 If anything, long-context handling is a strength of the actual Qwen3 family, not a shortcoming.

 Verdict

-Qwen is a solid open-weights line with genuinely strong multilingual capabilities, and it's released under a permissive open licence (Apache 2.0) that you can download and self-host.
+Qwen is a solid open-weights line with genuinely strong multilingual capabilities, and it's released under a permissive open licence (Apache 2.0) that you can download and self-host (opens in a new tab).
 That much is well documented and not in dispute.

 The rest of this review is harder to stand behind.
 The release date, the benchmark scores, the pricing and the context window all either couldn't be verified or directly contradict Alibaba's published specs, and several of the comparison models appear not to exist.
 If you're evaluating Qwen for language-heavy work, the open licence and low cost make it worth a look on its own merits.
 Just don't rely on the specific numbers here, and check the current Qwen release notes before you commit.